The Happenings on Shaw Hill

 “In the first few I was being chased in the woods by an animal.”

 Dr. Scotts nodded knowingly.
-“We all have those dreams,” he said with a nervous smile.
+“We all have those dreams,” he said with a smile.
 It was like he was trying to calm my nerves, like this happened to everyone, but underneath I knew this was different.
-He wouldn’t be at my house, with a notebook and pen, asking me hard questions if that were true.
+He wouldn’t be at my house, with a notebook and pen, asking hard questions if that were true.

 “What happened?” he asked.

-Did you see your pursuer?
+“Did you see him?
+Your pursuer?
 Was it an animal or a man?”

 “It seemed like if he caught me I would be killed, or…”